hashicorp/terraform-provider-google/website/docs/r/logging_folder_sink.html.markdown

 * `include_children` - (Optional) Whether or not to include children folders in the sink export.
 If true, logs associated with child projects are also exported; otherwise only logs relating to the provided folder are included.

+* `intercept_children` - (Optional) Whether or not to intercept logs from child projects.
+If true, matching logs will not match with sinks in child resources, except _Required sinks.
+This sink will be visible to child resources when listing sinks.

 * `bigquery_options` - (Optional) Options that affect sinks exporting data to BigQuery.
 Structure [documented below](#nested_bigquery_options).

 * `exclusions` - (Optional) Log entries that match any of the exclusion filters will not be exported.
 If a log entry is matched by both `filter` and one of `exclusions.filter`, it will not be exported.
 Can be repeated multiple times for multiple exclusions.
 Structure is [documented below](#nested_exclusions).